Cvmcosta/ltijs/docs/provider.md

 ### The IdToken object

-When using the Lti 1.3 protocol, every successful login between tool and platform generates an **IdToken** thet the tool uses to identify the user as well as the context in which the login request was realized in.
+When using the LTI 1.3 protocol, every successful login between tool and platform generates an **IdToken** thet the tool uses to identify the user as well as the context in which the login request was realized in.

-Everytime a login request or call to route is sucessfully validated, either by validating the idtoken received according to the [Lti 1.3 security specifications](https://www.imsglobal.org/spec/security/v1p0/), or retrieving the session cookie generated when the idtoken validation is completed, a **IdToken** object is passed to the application inside the **res.locals.token** property of the Express route function.
+Everytime a login request or call to route is sucessfully validated, either by validating the idtoken received according to the [LTI 1.3 security specifications](https://www.imsglobal.org/spec/security/v1p0/), or retrieving the session cookie generated when the idtoken validation is completed, a **IdToken** object is passed to the application inside the **res.locals.token** property of the Express route function.

 ```javascript
 lti.app.get('/:iss/route', (req, res) => {